heyimjames/Flowers/prd.md

 ### 3. Detailed Flower Information
 - Tap any flower in the collection to reveal detailed information:
-  - **Meaning**: What the flower symbolizes and represents
+  - **Meaning**: Cultural and symbolic significance in various traditions
-  - **Properties**: Magical or mystical properties
+  - **Properties**: Notable botanical characteristics, growth patterns, and ecological benefits
-  - **Origins**: Legendary history and where it comes from
+  - **Origins**: Geographic origins, natural habitat, and climate preferences
-  - **Description**: Rich, poetic description incorporating current zodiac period and season
+  - **Description**: Rich description of appearance, blooming season, fragrance, and growth habits
-- Information is generated using AI with context about current date, season, and zodiac sign
+- Information is generated using AI with context about current season

 ### 4. Favorites System
 - Mark flowers as favorites with a heart button